laneydsmith/laneydsmith/README.md

 * 👩‍🔬 B.S in Human Sciences graduate from Texas Tech University
 * 👩‍💻 I'm currently working on Data Analysis projects to expand my skillset
 * 📧 Reach me at delaneydalton.smith@gmail.com
-* 💬 Ask me about my former career in medicine and how I found a new passion in working with data

 ## Data Projects